 A marketing training plan sets out what your marketing training needs are and how you will meet them.
 The plan helps you make the best use of your marketing training budget, giving employees the marketing knowledge and skills they need to boost business performance.
 John Meikle explains

 Your marketing training needs

 You should start your marketing training plan by assessing your training needs.
 Typically, these include areas where your marketing is underperforming - for example, if levels of customer retention are falling or if an individual salesperson is consistently underachieving.
-They may also include areas of opportunity or change - for example, if you are looking to break into new markets or need to ensure that sales personnel are up to date with new regulations.
+They may also include areas of opportunity or change - for example, if you are looking to break into new markets or need to ensure sales personnel are up to date with new regulations.

-A training needs analysis like this will help you identify areas where improved marketing skills or knowledge could benefit your business.
+A training needs analysis like this will help identify areas where improved marketing skills or knowledge could benefit your business.
 Assessing employees' current level of marketing ability allows you to identify the training gap to be filled.

 At the same time, consider whether alternatives to training - such as recruiting more experienced marketers, or using consultants - could be a better option.